 STRETCH Program Evaluation

-The Wayne County School District STRETCH (gifted) Program identified and served intellectually gifted students at each of the five elementary/middle schools in the district during the 2014-2015 school year.
-The district also offered accelerated and advanced placement courses at Wayne County High School.
-At the end of the 2014-2015 school year, each individual school conducted an annual evaluation process that involved students, parents, administrators, teachers, and/or community leaders.
+The Wayne County School District STRETCH (gifted) Program identified and served intellectually gifted students at each of the five elementary/middle schools in the district during the 2016-2017 school year.
+The district also offered accelerated and advanced placement courses at Wayne County High School as well as dual enrollment.
+At the end of the 2016-2017 school year, each individual school conducted an annual evaluation process that involved students, parents, administrators, teachers, and/or community leaders.
 This evaluation revealed that the district met or exceeded all standards established for the gifted education program.
 Specific details and ratings earned by the district on each criterion are as follows:

 Criterion I: Curriculum and Instruction

-The district met all standards under this criterion, exceeding the minimum standard in two areas.
+The district met all standards under this criterion, exceeding the minimum standard in three areas.
 Students at all schools were provided with the opportunity to analyze and appropriately apply components of the visual and performing arts.
-This earned the district an exemplary rating on Guiding Principle Six.
+This earned the district an Exemplary rating on Guiding Principle Six.

-The district met standard in all other guiding principles.
-The district does provide a differentiated curriculum that is in compliance with MDE policy and state law (Guiding Principle 2.2); the district does publicize options for high ability students and gives consideration to parental requests (Guiding Principle 3.2); the district has developed and implemented an IMP that includes a scope and sequence of process skills (Guiding Principle 4.2); and the district’s IMP contains a section on career and life skills (Guiding Principle 5.2).
+The district met the standard on the other guiding principles.
+The district does publicize options for high ability students and gives consideration to parental requests (Guiding Principle 3.2), the district has developed an IMP that includes a scope and sequence of the process skills (Guiding Principle 4.2), and the district’s IMP contains a section on career and life skills (Guiding Principle 5.2).

 Criterion II: Program Administration and Management

 The district exceeded standards on four of the seven guiding principles.
-Mrs. Wells, the district’s gifted contact person, holds a master’s degree and is completing her 24th year as a gifted instructor at WMS.
+Mrs. Wells, the district’s gifted contact person, holds a master’s degree and is completing her 26th year as a gifted instructor at WMS.
 MDE has approved the program proposal for the Wayne County School District.
-This earns the district an Above Standard rating on Guiding Principle One.
-A second Above Standard rating was earned on Guiding Principle Three.
+Mrs. Tina D. Harrison holds an administrative license.
+This earns the district an Exemplary rating on Guiding Principle One.
+An Above Standard rating was earned on Guiding Principle Three.
 The Wayne County Association for Gifted Children has been operating since 2005.
 The group holds two meetings each year.

 The final two Above Standard ratings were obtained on Guiding Principle Five and Guiding Principle Seven.
-On-going communication between parents does exist and parents are offered regular opportunities to make recommendations on the program.
+On-going communication between parents does exist and parents are offered regular opportunities to make recommendations on the program (Guiding Principle 5).
 The district employs teachers at each elementary/middle school and provides funding to support the operation of the program.
-The teachers share resources with regular education teachers as well as with each other.
+The teachers share resources with regular education teachers as well as with each other (Guiding Principle 7).

 Criterion III: Program Design

 The district scored Above Standard on two of the five guiding principles and Meets Standard on the remaining three.
 The district scored Above Standard on Guiding Principle One in that students in grades five through eight are served in an approved program.
 The district produces a brochure publicizing the mission/philosophy of the program, the objectives and goals.
-This information is also shared on the District Policy Service and on Mrs. Wells’ teacher webpage.
+This information is also shared on the District Policy Service and on Mrs. Wells’ teacher webpage (Guiding Principle 3).

-The school met standard on Guiding Principle Two.
+The school met the standard on Guiding Principle Two.
 The district does use state funds to satisfy the programming needs of the gifted students at the five elementary/middle schools.
-A Meets Minimum Standard was earned on Guiding Principle Four in that students meet together for a minimum of 240 minutes per week The final meets standard was earned on Guiding Principle Five.
+A Meets Minimum Standard was earned on Guiding Principle Four in that students meet together for a minimum of 240 minutes per week.
+The final Meets Standard was earned on Guiding Principle Five.
 The local school district policies include provisions for the needs of gifted students.